gotr00t0day/subrecon/README.md

 # DESCRIPTION

 <h3> This tool scans for subdomains and probes for live domains.
-It will also retrieve the ip for every domains it finds.</h3>
+It will also retrieve the ip for every domain.</h3>

 ## INSTALLATION